Domestic Violence Services

 We provide women, men, and children safe haven in New Hope’s two confidential emergency shelters.
 While at the shelter, clients receive crisis intervention, counseling, economic literacy training, financial advocacy and case management, including a housing plan.

-Advocates stationed in seven district courts and one probate court assist individuals with obtaining restraining and harassment orders.
+Advocates stationed in seven district courts and one probate court assist individuals in obtaining restraining and harassment orders.
 These advocates are located in Attleboro, Dudley, East Brookfield, Milford, Taunton (District and Probate), Westborough and Uxbridge.
 This program is partially supported by the Massachusetts Office for Victim Assistance (MOVA) through the 1984 VOCA grant from OVC, OJP, US D.O.J.

 Community advocates assist individuals with finding resources to enhance their safety while staying in their home community.
 Local assistance aims to minimize future risk and prevents the need to flee to shelter.